 Since Google is so popular, ranking for a top keyword like “MBA program” will be costly, especially as cost is influenced by competition with Google Ads.
 However, you can adapt your keywords to fit your budget by using long tail keywords or keyword variations to significantly decrease your cost per click (CPC).
 Additionally, paid advertising on Google becomes cheaper over time because your quality score will inevitably increase (more on that later in the blog), making your ad campaigns cheaper.
 With quick results and flexible budget options, Google Ads are a great way to increase brand awareness for your school.

 Since Bing has a significantly smaller reach than Google, using Bing Ads alone may not be enough to fulfil your student recruitment goals.
 However, there are still 12 billion search requests on Bing per month, and considering that Bing keywords are often cheaper, running some campaigns on the platform could be a great addition to your search engine advertising strategy.

 Keep in mind, though, that Bing caters to a more niche audience than Google.
 Bing users are predominantly American, and tend to be older than those who use Google, so schools looking to attract mature students or students from the US would benefit most from using Bing Ads.

 Baidu ads come in similar formats, and with similar targeting features, as Google and Bing.
+Baidu offers search ads, image extensions, combination ads, app promotion, in-feed ads and more, allowing users some variety in terms of choice.
 But in order to create ads on Baidu, your school will have to use an approved agency and have a Chinese language website.